Brewmaster Monk Talents

 by 5 seconds and gives it a third charge.
 A solid choice if you don't want

 Level 45 Talents

 - Reduces the cooldown of your Brews by 3 seconds and grants a fourth charge.
-Light Brewing is a decent medium
+The only time you would ever want

 - A 1.5 minute cooldown which instantly restores all brew charges and energy.
 Good for encounters where you need to

 regularly use more than your normal allotment of Brews in a very short period of time.
 More difficult to use for more brew charges